Highland Airways Limited: Operations

 On 29 May 1934 Highland started the UK's first internal airmail service, with a contract for the Inverness to Orkney route, the first flight being flown by Fresson in Dragon G-ACCE.
 With this, Fresson had achieved all of his objectives for the company and he celebrated by offering pleasure flights at Wideford, and a luncheon at the Kirkwall Hotel.
 The mail route was soon extended to Wick and Lerwick.
 The airline started on-demand charter flights to the Northern Isles on 6 August.
 In October the same year, Orkney County Council awarded the airline a contract to carry patients between the Northern Isles and the hospital in Kirkwall, and later, to Aberdeen.

 In late 1934 Fresson tested a DH.89 Dragon Rapide, G-ACPO, for a short time.
 He was very impressed, but worried about its performance while using the short fields that were common on the islands.
 He asked De Havilland to add flaps to the wings, which they did, creating the DH.89A version which was ready by April the following year.
 The flaps could be added to existing aircraft, and many were converted.

 Despite all this activity, Highland Airways was not profitable, so Fresson and his board had to make the decision to seek help.
 A powerful investment company.
 Whitehall Securities Corporation had recently bought Northern & Scottish Airways, who were based in Glasgow and specialised in flights to the Western Isles.
 Whitehall had also just established United Airways Limited and were keen to invest in Highland to extend their reach in Scotland, so in June 1935 Highland became part of United, but were allowed to keep their identity and Fresson remained the managing director, albeit with some reduction in authority.

-By 1936, more services had been added, including inter-island flights in the Orkneys, and the route network had been extended to Glasgow, Perth, Sumburgh in Shetland and Stornoway on the Isle of Lewis in the Western Isles.
+By 1936, more services had been added, including inter-island flights in Orkney, and the route network had been extended to Glasgow, Perth, Sumburgh in Shetland and Stornoway on the Isle of Lewis in the Western Isles.
 On 13 May 1937 the Monospar ST-4 became the first aircraft ever to land on Fair Isle.

 In May 1936 the Air Ministry opened a new radio station in Kirkwall, making navigation, weather reporting and general communication much easier, and encouraging both Fresson and Gandar Dower to expand their operations to the Shetland Isles.
 A new route linking Aberdeen with Sumburgh in Shetland started in June 1936.
 Fresson had planned it to start on the 3rd from Kintore with their first DH.89 Dragon Rapide G-ACPN.
 However his competitor, Aberdeen Airways, beat him with a flight from Aberdeen's Dyce Airport the day before in the same type of aircraft.
 Fresson was not pleased with what he saw as merely a stunt to steal his thunder.